Dario-Gasquez/spacex-launches/README.md

 - Xcode 10.2 and Swift 5 were used to create this project.
 - Although Carthage was used to include an external dependency, you should be able to compile the app without interacting with this dependency manager.

-## Troubleshooting
-### Module compiled with Swift 4.2.1 cannot be imported by the Swift 5.0 compiler (Kingfisher)
-Update the library using the following command:
-`carthage update Kingfisher --platform iOS --no-use-binaries`

 ## Description
 ### Architecture
 I tried to strike a balance between choosing a robust architecture on one hand and avoiding needless complexity or solution over-design on the other.